jgehrcke/goeffel/README.md

 ### `goeffel-analysis magic`: quickly plot data from a single time series file

-The `goeffel-analysis magic <path-to-hdf5-file>` plots a pre-selected set of metrics in an opinionated way.
+The `goeffel-analysis magic <path-to-hdf5-file>` command plots a pre-selected set of metrics in an opinionated way.
 More metrics can be added to the plot with the `--metric <metric-name>` option.
-Example:
+Example command:

 ```bash
 goeffel-analysis magic \